Pain Management for Dogs and Cats in Madison, AL and Surrounding Areas

 - Surgical options—Some chronic pain stems from conditions that can be treated through surgery.
 Our veterinarians will advise you of all possible options for your pet’s unique situation.

-Recognizing Signs of Pain in Pets
+Recognizing Signs of Pain in Your Pet

-Pets hide pain as a protective measure so that they do not attract the attention of predators.
+Our dogs and cats hide pain as a protective measure so that they do not attract the attention of predators.
 This can make recognizing your pet’s discomfort very challenging.
-Pain can be an early indicator of disease, so any time you suspect your pet is in pain, call us for an appointment.
+Some of the indicators of pain as described by the American Animal Hospital Association include:

 - Less activity or lethargy